Daylight Savings or winter storms: which has a bigger impact on restaurant revenues?

 So while you’re losing an hour of sleep this weekend, there is no need to lose sleep worrying about the impact Daylight Savings Time will have on your restaurant, because there really isn’t one.
 Even if a late winter storm, like the big nor’easter, hits your town, you can take heart in the fact that sales will bounce back quickly.

 Ever wondered when or why Daylight Savings Time was implemented?
 Hint: It has nothing to do with farmers.
 And, of course, don’t forget to adjust your clocks this weekend!

 Womply analyzed daily revenue for 25,893 restaurants in all 50 states and the District of Columbia for all 365 days of the 2017 calendar year.
 Restaurants were only qualified for the analysis if Womply had a full year of transaction history and the business recorded multiple transactions per day, on average.

 Did you enjoy “Daylight Savings or winter storms: which has a bigger impact on restaurant revenues?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement